 FPGA chip adoption across all industries to augment processor-based systems is driven by the fact that FPGAs combine the best parts of custom designed ASICs and processor-based systems.
 With the LabVIEW FPGA module, engineers can leverage this technology in their designs without learning hardware description languages like VHDL.
 Start learning more about the LabVIEW FPGA Module.

 In choosing the LabVIEW RIO Architecture for your application software architecture, you have access to the following features out of the box:

 The LabVIEW RIO architecture provides all the tools to develop and debug sophisticated embedded systems in less time and with fewer resources.
 To learn how to use LabVIEW to program your NI Linux Real-Time system, please see Using LabVIEW for NI Linux Real-Time System Design.

-You can also develop, debug, and deploy applications to the open embedded processor written entirely in C or C++ using Eclipse or any other IDE while gaining the benefits of LabVIEW for programming the FPGA.
+You can also develop, debug, and deploy applications to the open embedded processor written entirely in C or C++ using the development environment of your choice while gaining the benefits of LabVIEW for programming the FPGA.

 As stated above, FPGAs combine the best parts of custom designed ASICs and processor-based systems in applications that span all industries.
 With the LabVIEW FPGA Module, you can use this technology in your designs without learning hardware description languages like VHDL.
 Learn more about LabVIEW FPGA.

 The FPGA Interface C API provides a communication layer between the FPGA and real-time application for I/O control and data streaming.
 This offers an interface for accessing FPGA controls, indicators, DMA FIFOs, interrupts, and arrays.

 To learn how to use C/C++ to program your NI Linux Real-Time system, see Building C/C++ Applications for NI Linux Real-Time.